-Education Partnerships Group
+Education Partnerships Group AKO Foundation support since 2021

 Education Partnerships Group (EPG) is an affiliate of Ark (see below).
-EPG is a non-profit consultancy that supports governments in low- and middle-income countries to shape and strengthen their education systems.
+EPG is a non-profit consultancy that supports governments in low- and middleincome countries to shape and strengthen their education systems.
 In 2021 the Foundation made a grant to support EPG's work in Côte d'Ivoire (Ivory Coast), where EPG is advising the government with regard to the funding of the secondary schooling sector, with a view to achieving both equitable access and greater financial viability.